a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/09. Regular Expressions - Lab/README.txt

 	of 3 and 4 digits respectively).
 	- The different parts are separated by either a space or a hyphen ('-').

+03. Match Dates
+Write a program, which matches a date in the format "dd{separator}MMM{separator}yyyy".